 Yes, I am repeating it.
 Kindly don’t read reference books at this stage when you are preparing for preliminary.
 Now you may ask what reference books are?

-For Example: Indian Polity by M Laxmikanth or books by JN Pandey are considered to be one of the best books for the Indian Constitution.
+For Example, Indian Polity by M Laxmikanth or books by JN Pandey are considered to be some of the best books for the Indian Constitution.
 But at the preliminary stage, these are not required.